New Taipei City: Universities and colleges

 There are currently 24 colleges and universities in New Taipei City.
 Fu Jen Catholic University is the representative university of New Taipei City by QS Most Affordable Cities for Students Ranking.
-The Mayor of New Taipei City once pointed out in 2021 that "Fu Jen is the core of talent, academics and medical care in New Taipei City".
+Mayor of New Taipei City Hou Yu-ih once pointed out in 2021 that "Fu Jen is the core of talent, academics and medical care in New Taipei City".

 Some of the other universities and colleges in the city are Aletheia University, Asia Eastern University of Science and Technology, Cardinal Tien College of Healthcare and Management, Huafan University, HungKuo Delin University of Technology, Hwa Hsia University of Technology, Hsing Wu University, Lee-Ming Institute of Technology, Mackay Medical College, Ming Chi University of Technology, St. John's University, Taipei University of Marine Technology etc.

 Public libraries

 Founded in 1914, the National Taiwan Library, the oldest public library in Taiwan, is located in the city at Zhonghe District.

 Education centers

 Opened in January 2008, the Sustainable Development Education Center in Bali District is a center for wetland conservation education.